Ei-Lee-n/school-art/index.md

 # Welcome!
-This is my page to show off my art and will contain a mix of digital and traditional art, as well as some photography.
-I hope you enjoy them as much as I do!
+This is my page to show off my art containing a mix of digital and traditional art, as well as some photography.
+I hope you enjoy!
 ### Disclaimer
 The artwork posted up until now has been created during quarantine.
 Please note that instructional quality will not be as high as if it were in-person (to no fault of the teacher).